 - Where is COVID-19 data for the city of Davis?

-- The Yolo County COVID-19 Dashboard provides data about new coronavirus cases, deaths, testing and positivity rates in Yolo county.
-Some of this information can also be filtered by city.
+- The Yolo County data on the California Department of Public Health COVID-19 Dashboard provides data about new coronavirus cases, deaths, testing, positivity and vaccination rates in Yolo County.
 UC Davis reports positive results from both the asymptomatic kiosk testing and from the Student Health and Wellness Center (as a medical provider) to the State of California, so that Yolo County can include campus data in its dashboard.
 Test results for students and employees who have been tested by other medical providers are otherwise included in COVID-19 data for their county of residence.
-Healthy Davis Together also reports its testing data on its own dashboard.
-(Updated July 7, 2021)
+(Updated July 14, 2022)

 - If I live or work in Davis, how do I get tested for COVID-19?

 - UC Davis students and employees can access free antigen testing kits from campus locations.

 - What if I have another question about this dashboard?

 - If you cannot find an answer to your question on the Campus Ready website, please contact CampusReady@ucdavis.edu.